oznitecki/movie_age_ranker/README.md

 # movie_age_ranker
-if you just want to use the program run user_interface.py and enjoy!
+if you just want to use the program:
+first download output/trigram_diffSets.pkl
+then run user_interface.py and enjoy!

 this program user interface takes a movie text description and gives back recommended age rating for the movie by mpaa scale.
 mpaa scale - 'G','PG','PG-13','R','NC-17'